dunkelkron/dunkelkron/README.md

 ## Note on Pull Request Acceptance

+Please note that due to the nature of this bot's purpose, pull requests to the bot itself will not be accepted.

+## Note on Pull Request Acceptance for Repositories

-Please note that due to the lack of proper servers, some pull request acceptances may be delayed.
+Please note that due to the lack of proper servers, some pull request acceptances for repositories may be delayed.
 We appreciate your patience and understanding in this matter.

-## Contributions

-Contributions to the bot are welcome!
-If you have ideas for new features or improvements related to pull requests and issues management, feel free to open an issue or submit a pull request.

 ## Contact

-For any inquiries or concerns regarding the GitHub bot's management of pull requests and issues for @KorryKatti's repositories, please contact @KorryKatti directly.
+For any inquiries or concerns regarding the GitHub bot's management of pull requests and issues for [@KorryKatti](https://github.com/korrykatti)'s repositories, please contact [@KorryKatti](https://github.com/korrykatti).